Lifetime deposits set to shake up the status quo for letting agents and renters alike

-Lifetime deposits are on the horizon, after being included in the government’s Renters’ Reform Bill, a package of proposed reforms to the private rented sector.
-The government has made affordability for tenants moving home a major legislative focus as part of its efforts to improve the experience of those living in the private rental sector.
+Lifetime deposits are on the horizon, after being included in the Government’s Renters’ Reform Bill, a package of proposed reforms to the private rented sector.
+The Government has made affordability for tenants moving home a major legislative focus as part of its efforts to improve the experience of those living in the private rental sector and the concept of "deposit passporting" has emerged as one of its favoured ways to achieve this.

 Currently, most letting agents and landlords take a five-week security deposit at the outset of a new tenancy, to protect themselves against the risk of damage to a landlord’s property or in the event of unpaid rent.
 In most cases, a tenant will not have received the deposit on their previous property back before paying a deposit on the next property, although the Tenancy Deposit Protection Working Group noted in its report, Tenancy Deposit Reform: A Call for Evidence, that it’s “unclear how significant the problem of deposit affordability is for tenants and how they are managing to bridge the gap of needing to find two deposit amounts”.